Vision Rehabilitation Specialist (Adults) Higher Apprenticeship - FdSc

 The Vision Rehabilitation Specialist Apprenticeship aims to train the next generation of Vision Rehabilitation Specialists.
 As an apprentice, you will work for your employer while also completing off-the-job training with us at the University.

 Your learning with us will be structured into blocks, allowing you to develop the knowledge, skills and behaviours required by the Vision Rehabilitation Specialist Apprenticeship Standard.
-Gradually, you will be able to put your learning into practice in the workplace, enhancing the lives of people with visual impairment.
+Gradually, you will be able to put your learning into practice in the workplace, enhancing the lives of people with vision impairment.

 Additional costs